 Another worse scenario we can imagine is what if you run over a child riding a bike or who began playing behind your vehicle while you were in the house dropping off packages?

 Once you have completed that delivery, coverage already stops with Shipt for liability and if your policy contains the exclusion as we have defined above, it will not pay for any of these scenarios.
 You might ask why.
-This is because if you were not using your vehicle for a business, it would not have been involved in those accidents.
+This is because if you were not using your vehicle for a business, you are not part of those accidents.

-I’ve always said that insurance is really all about whose expenses do you want to be used, yours or theirs?
+I’ve always said that insurance is really all about whose expenses you want to use, yours or theirs?
 I can tell you that ours include a lot more zeros than most people and that is much less painful for you when we can protect your bank account, defend and make you whole than when you must use your own money.

 The very conclusion is you need to be in contact with your insurance agent when you begin doing any of these services.
 There are different ways to protect you properly and yes, it’s going to cost more.
 But, we cannot do that if we don’t know the new exposures you have opened yourself and your family.

 Let us give you an idea of how Shipt works.